 - View the event schedule.

-- Day 1: This will consist of a half-day training via Zoom, and will be held on March 2.
+- March 27: This will consist of a half-day training via Zoom.
 Participants will get the latest on the political landscape in Washington and NAFSA’s corresponding political strategy to advance the field of international education.
 Attendees will have the chance to train, collaborate, and network with attendees from their state and/or region and ask questions of NAFSA issue experts.
-The day will conclude with a virtual mixer and celebration of the 2023 Advocate of the Year.

 Will I Represent My Institution?